Papanasam Agasthiyar Falls

 Dams in Papanasam

-Thalaiyanai Dam, Servalar Dam, Papanasam Dam and Karaiyar Dam are all found around Papanasam town.
+Several important dams such as Thalaiyanai Dam, Servalar Dam, Papanasam Dam, and Karaiyar Dam are located around Papanasam town, contributing to irrigation and power generation.

 How to reach Papanasam Falls